Sullla's AI Survivor Season Three Alternate Histories

 Overall Score: 19

 With that said, it was still clear why Mansa is one of the best leaders in AI Survivor.
-I do not think any other leader is capable of winning 3/20 games while being attacked 93 times.
+I am unsure that any other leader is capable of winning 3/20 games while being attacked 93 times.
 In fact, they would be lucky to win one game.
 Mansa only had one easy game, that being Game 5 where Pacal uncharacteristically died early.
 In the other 19 games, Mansa had one major issue: this was not the right field for culture-monging, not in this hostile field and especially not with Gandhi in the game.
 Mansa could have done better had he played more like he did in his opening round game, rather than trying to build missionaries while being in a 3v1 and still missing out on the cultural milestones.
 When Mansa did exhibit aggression, it was not always smart – he attacked Gandhi more often than I thought he would, and taking out his only potential ally tended to backfire on him.
-At the end of the day, Mansa’s central position proved to be a deathtrap.
+At the end of the day, Mansa’s central position proved to be a deathtrap, and he was incredibly lucky to have befriended Pacal in the real game to secure a Championship Game spot.

 Best Performance: In Game 15, when he faced 11 invasions, Mansa had to contend with a 3v1 on five separate occasions.
 Also: